 Paul Gellman is a singer/songwriter and multi-instrumentalist based on Gabriola Island, BC.
 He has written over 150 songs in an eclectic range of styles combining rock, pop, jazz, folk, blues, reggae, country, klezmer and more.
 He has performed solo and in bands for over 45 years, and brings a warm ambience to the stage.

 Paul was a member of The Perth County Conspiracy in the ‘70s, touring and recording with the group, both in Canada and abroad.
-Later, he formed Island while living on Canada’s West Coast.
-This band performed original music for several more years, and was popular on the festival and community hall circuit in the west.
+Later, he formed the band Island while living on Canada’s West Coast.
+Island performed original music for several more years, and was popular on the festival and community hall circuit in the west.

-Born in Toronto on June 15, 1953, Paul was immersed from the very beginning in a very musical environment.
-His older brother Steven was a child prodigy, and is a well-known Canadian composer and retired professor of music at the University of Ottawa.
+Born in Toronto in 1953, Paul was immersed from the very beginning in a very musical environment.
+His older brother Steven is a well-known Canadian composer and retired professor of music at the University of Ottawa.
 It was his early influence that inspired him to pursue musical studies.
-At six years old he studied violin and piano at the Royal Conservatory of Music in Toronto.
+Starting at six years old, he studied violin and piano at the Royal Conservatory of Music in Toronto.
 Paul also studied theory, ear training, and was a member of the Conservatory String Orchestra.

 At 15, Paul was lured into more popular music, and he began exploring song writing and performing in rock bands.
-Paul left the University of Toronto after one year of formal studies to pursue a full time career in music.
-His informal education included touring with bar bands on the Ontario, and then the B.C. circuits.
+He toured with bar bands on the Ontario, and then the B.C. circuits.
 These included Medicine Wheel, Wild Blue Yonder and others.
-In 1973, he joined the now-legendary Canadian group The Perth County Conspiracy, and moved to Stratford, Ontario – the group’s home base.
-During this time the group performed regularly at the Black Swan Coffee House in Stratford, and he toured across Canada with the group.
+In 1973, he joined the Canadian group The Perth County Conspiracy, and moved to Stratford, Ontario.
+During this time the group performed regularly at the Black Swan Coffee House in Stratford, and toured across Canada.

 Paul participated in several recordings, including their Break Out to Berlin album, recorded in what was then East Berlin in February 1975.
 The Perth County group was invited to Germany as part of the International Political Song Festival to represent Canada.
-There, they performed many times in various concert venues, most of which were taped for national television.
-As a result of their success and popularity at the Festival, they were invited to record an album there.
 One of Paul’s original songs, Breaking Down the Walls, is featured on that album, which enjoyed wide success in Germany as well as in Canada.
-He also participated in several other Perth County recording projects including Ten Lost Years and Then Some (Cedric Smith and Terry Jones), Black Creek (Bob Burchill), and others.

 In the late 70’s, Paul met Rabbi Shlomo Carlebach, the world-renowned “Singing Rabbi”, who inspired Paul to explore his Jewish roots and incorporate its spirit into his own music.
 He traveled with Shlomo and promoted and led bands performing in concert in Victoria, Vancouver, and other parts of B.C.
 Shlomo’s influence added to Paul’s wide mix of styles, including Hebrew, Yiddish and klezmer music, and also led to a rediscovery of the rich traditions of Judaism, from both a spiritual and cultural perspective.

 Since then, Paul has performed regularly solo and with his own band focusing on original music, both in Ontario and B.C.
-His performances are uplifting, inspiring and filled with soul!
-The songs are strong statements of hope, while acknowledging the reality of struggle in this world and its interconnected relationships.
 He has also worked as a sideman, musical director and music coach for many other ensembles.

-Paul lives with his wife Amy on Gabriola Island, B.C., and together they share seven children and five grandchildren (so far!).
+Paul lives with his wife Amy on Gabriola Island, B.C., and together they share seven children and nine grandchildren (so far!).